Herta Gotthelf: Life

 Despite the challenges presented by acute postwar austerity, sources indicate that Herta Gotthilf was successful in mobilising women for the SPD.
 She arranged mass mailings of circular letters and other practical information sources on issues such as women's employment and education, the creation of information and sexual counselling centres, advice on election campaigning, on consumer co-operatives and trades union issues.
-One constant theme of Gotthelf's agenda involved promoting reform of the Abortion Law (§118), subsequently a source of contention between the liberal-socialist elements and Christian-conservatives in West Germany.
+One constant theme of Gotthelf's agenda involved promoting reform of the Abortion Law (§218), subsequently a source of contention between the liberal-socialist elements and Christian-conservatives in West Germany.

+Gotthelf was instrumental in helping Elisabeth Selbert be named one of the four female delegates to the Parlamentarischer Rat, thereby indirectly helping to ensure that equal rights for women and men became anchored in the new German constitution (Art.
+3 -- Equality before the Law -- in the Basic Law).
+Although there was considerable resistance to this idea, Gotthelf and Selbert organised nationwide protests in support of this article.

 At the national level, the SPD remained a party of opposition throughout the 1950s and most of the 1960s.
 Their particularly disappointing 1957 election result triggered widespread discussion within the party as to its causes, which led to the 1959 Godesberg Program at which the party, for the first time, unambiguously defined its objective as the reform of capitalism rather than the replacement of capitalism.
 The likely direction of travel was already apparent at the 1958 party conference, held in Stuttgart, at which Herta Gotthelf was one of two members not re-elected to the party executive.
 The other was Fritz Heine.
 Gotthelf nevertheless continued as editor of "Gleichheit" and a member of the party's women's committee for the rest of her life.

 Herta Gotthelf died at Alf (a village in the hills between Trier and Koblenz) as the result of a stroke.